top of page

 Cacapon State Park, near Berkeley Springs, WVA, is a two-hour drive from downtown Washington.
 See http://www.cacaponresort.com for a virtual tour.

-Registration Fee to be paid in full by March 15: The fee includes lectures, two nights’ lodging, breakfast, lunch, dinner, morning coffee, a welcome cocktail, and two after-hours parties.
-Rates vary depending on the type of room selected; please see below for rates.
-WSWDC members at the Patron level or above receive priority for rooms.
+Registration Fee to be paid in full by March 20: The fee includes lectures, two nights’ lodging, breakfast, lunch, dinner, morning coffee, a welcome cocktail, and two after-hours parties.
+Rates vary depending on the type of room selected; please see the enclosed registration form for rates; cost of optional Thursday night includes additional night’s lodging only, meals will be at your own expense.
+WSWDC members at the Patron level or above receive priority for room assignments.

 NB: This is a members-only event.
 Are you a member for 2026?
 If no, please join on our website www.wagner-dc.org.
 The membership requirement is waived for members of other Wagner Societies based in North America.
 Please tell us to which society you belong, if any, when you register.